puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/modules.md

 This resource declaration will then need two attribute value pairs.

-First, as with the other resource types you've encountered, `ensure => 'present',` tells Puppet to ensure that the entity described by the resource exists on the system.
+First, as with the other resource types you've encountered, `ensure => present,` tells Puppet to ensure that the entity described by the resource exists on the system.

 Second, the `source` attribute tells Puppet what the managed file should